-If the deceased has left a property which is now unoccupied then the executors must make sure it is made secure along with the contents and protected from theft, vandalism and other hazards.
+If the deceased has left a property which is now unoccupied (empty houses) then the executors must make sure it is made secure along with the contents and protected from theft, vandalism and other hazards.

 During the cold months it will often be sensible to drain down the water system unless the central heating system is being kept on.